Tim Louis and the Ambassadors

 Waterloo City Hall Stage

-As a jazz singer and pianist, Tim Louis offers something very special.
-His voice is his own and his talents appeal to those of us who crave warm retro feelings but want something fresh and new.
+As an artist, Tim Louis offers something very special.
+He’s no clone of Michael Bublé or a mere copy of yesteryear’s crooners.
+His voice is his own and his talents appeal to those of us who crave the familiar retro sounds but want to hear something fresh and new.